100 Notable alumni of

 -

-Corinne Jacqueline Bailey Rae is a British singer and songwriter.
+Corinne Jacqueline Bailey Rae is an English singer and songwriter.
 She is best known for her 2006 single "Put Your Records On".
 Bailey Rae was named the number-one predicted breakthrough act of 2006 in an annual BBC poll of music critics, Sound of 2006.
 She released her debut album, Corinne Bailey Rae, in February 2006, and became the fourth female British act in history to have her first album debut at number one.
 The album has sold over four million copies.
 In 2007, Bailey Rae was nominated for three Grammy Awards and three Brit Awards, and won two MOBO Awards.
 In 2008, she won a Grammy Award for Album of the Year (for her work as a featured artist in Herbie Hancock's River: The Joni Letters).

 -